seoeongeueun/cheeseme/README.md

 This is a Note widget.
 You get one note a day.
 Click on the + button to add a note. <br>

 ![Note Quill](https://cheeseme-readme.s3.ap-southeast-2.amazonaws.com/notequill.png)<br>
-The note is scrollable and uses [React-Quill](https://github.com/zenoamaro/react-quill) library to provide detailed text editing.
-Click on the check button to save the note.<br><br>
+The note is scrollable and provides detailed text editing.<br>Click on the check button to save the note.<br><br>

 ### 5. Reminder
 ![Reminder](https://cheeseme-readme.s3.ap-southeast-2.amazonaws.com/reminder.png)<br>
-The Reminder widget does not change, so it is useful to note down things that need constant reminding.
-Click on the + button to edit/add a reminder.<br>
+The Reminder widget does not change, so it is useful to note down things that need constant reminding.<br>Click on the + button to edit/add a reminder.<br>

 ![Reminder Edit](https://cheeseme-readme.s3.ap-southeast-2.amazonaws.com/reminderedit.png)<br>
-Write the reminder and click on the x button to delete, and the check to save.
-Optionally you can write more detailed description under.<br>
+Write the reminder and click on the x button to delete, and the check to save.<br>Optionally you can write more detailed description under.<br>

 ![Reminder More](https://cheeseme-readme.s3.ap-southeast-2.amazonaws.com/remindermore.png)<br>
-Descriptions are hidden by default, but you can click on the arrow ▼ button to read more.<br>
+Descriptions are hidden by default, but you can click on the arrow ▼ button to read more.<br><br>

 ### 6. Todo List
 ![Todo](https://cheeseme-readme.s3.ap-southeast-2.amazonaws.com/todolist.png)<br>
-The Todo list changes daily so that you have a different todo list everyday.
-Click on the + to add a todo. <br>
+The Todo list changes daily so that you have a different todo list everyday.<br>Click on the + to add a todo. <br>

 ![Todo Edit](https://cheeseme-readme.s3.ap-southeast-2.amazonaws.com/todoadd.png)<br>
 Click on the x to remove the todo, and check button to save the todo. <br>